cmaneu/xaml-coding-guidelines/README.md

 ```

 ##### **Rule description**
-A violation of this rule occurs when an element declare multiple attributes, and at least a `x:Name` or `x:Key` attribute, this attribute must be placed first.
+A violation of this rule occurs when an element declare multiple attributes and at least a `x:Name` or `x:Key` attribute, this attribute must be placed first.

 The attributes are more important than any others because:
 - They identify the uniqueness of that control,
 - They identify that the control is used elsewere (storybard, code behind, binding, ...).

-Getting this attribute at top help to identify these controls, and ensure any changes made to that control are done carefully.
+Getting this attribute at top help to identify these controls and ensure any changes made to that control are done carefully.

 ##### **Related rules**